Alice Randall

-Alice Randall is an American author and songwriter.
-She is well known for her novel and New York Times bestseller The Wind Done Gone, which is a reinterpretation and parody of the popular 1936 novel Gone with the Wind.
+Alice Randall (born May 4, 1959) is an American author, songwriter, producer, and lecturer.
+She is best known for her contributions to country music, in addition to her novel and New York Times bestseller The Wind Done Gone, which is a reinterpretation and parody of the 1936 novel Gone with the Wind.

 Early life

-Mari-Alice Randall was born on May 4, 1959 in Detroit, Michigan.
-She attended Harvard University, where she earned an honors degree in English and American literature, before moving to Nashville in 1983 to become a country songwriter.
-She currently lives in Nashville, Tennessee.
-Alice Randall was previously married twice, first to Avon N. Williams and then David Ewing.
-She is a writer-in-residence at Vanderbilt University and teaches courses including a seminar on the country music lyric in American literature.
+Mari-Alice Randall was born on May 4, 1959, in Detroit, Michigan, and was raised in Washington, D.C.
+She attended Harvard University, where she earned an honors bachelor's degree in English and American literature and graduated cum laude.

+In 1983, she moved to Nashville, Tennessee, to become a country songwriter, where she still resides on the Vanderbilt University campus.
+Alice Randall was married until 1990 to Avon Nyanza Williams III, son of Avon N. Williams and together they had a daughter, Caroline.
+In 1997, She married David Ewing, a ninth-generation Nashvillian, historian and former lawyer.
+She is currently a writer-in-residence and Professor at Vanderbilt University.

 Career

 Music

+On her second night in Nashville in 1983, Alice Randall was discovered by Steve Earle at the Bluebird Cafe.
+Earle taught Randall how to be a country songwriter, beginning that evening.
+After starting her career in country music under the mentorship of Steve Earle, Randall founded her own music production company titled Midsummer Music in Nashville.

-Randall is the first African-American woman to co-write a number-one country hit.
-The single "XXX's and OOO's (An American Girl)" was released in 1994 by country music singer Trisha Yearwood.
-Over 20 of her songs have been recorded, including several top 10 and top 40 records; her songs have been performed by Trisha Yearwood and Mark O'Connor.
+Randall co-wrote "XXX's and OOO's (An American Girl)," which was released as a single in 1994 by country music singer Trisha Yearwood.
+Over 20 of her songs have been recorded, including several top 10 and top 40 records; with many of her songs having been performed by Trisha Yearwood and Mark O'Connor.
+Additionally, she contributed to Johnny Cash's "The Chicken in Black", which was on the US Hot Country Songs by Billboard for twelve weeks.

+In addition to her song writing, Randall also wrote the video of the year "Is There Life Out There" by Reba McEntire, which won at the 1992 Academy of Country Music Awards.